KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS19-ATV.md

 - USB-C (ADB, MTP, PTP, USB tethering)
 - Wifi (and wifi tethering)

-**Not working:**

-- Hardware video decoding & encoding (software decoding & encoding works, option to test highly experimental H.264 hardware video decoding)

 **Issues:**

 - Chromecast functionality is not supported on uncertified Android TV devices
+- Hardware video decoding performance varies depending on the selected decoder option and video resolution/bitrate/profile/container/etc
 - Camcorder (i.e. recording videos) & some third party camera apps don't work with official Pi camera modules (works with UVC USB webcams)
 - SELinux is in permissive mode
 - and more...